|

 From Shell Shock to PTSD: The Silent Epidemic of Mental Illness in Veterans

 During World War I, British military doctors reported soldiers suffering from “shell shock.”
-It was a mental illness that doctors characterized by loss of smell, vision, taste, and memory.
+It was a mental illness that doctors characterized by loss of smell, vision, taste and memory.
 Doctors also noted that most shell-shocked patients were in the immediate vicinity of shells that exploded.
 Treating symptoms of shell shock and “hysteria” involved sending soldiers to sanitariums to receive “faradization.”
-A therapeutic application of short-duration electric current, faradization primarily relieved the tremors, severe muscle contractions, and rigid posturing that we now often recognize as symptoms of catatonic schizophrenia.
+A therapeutic application of short-duration electric current, faradization primarily relieved the tremors, severe muscle contractions and rigid posturing that we now often recognize as symptoms of catatonic schizophrenia.

-Vietnam war veterans returning home in the 1970s were not only neglected by the mental health profession at that time but also had to face an American society that was often hostile to them.
+Vietnam War veterans returning home in the 1970s were neglected by the mental health profession at that time and had to face an American society that was often hostile to them.
 It wasn’t until 1980 that post-traumatic stress disorder (PTSD) was officially recognized as a real psychological disorder.
-In 1983, the U.S. Veterans Administration conducted a study on how prevalent PTSD was among Vietnam veterans, the first of its kind.
-The “National Vietnam Veterans Readjustment Study” revealed that at least 15 percent of vets reported symptoms of PTSD.
+In 1983, the U.S. Veterans Administration conducted a study on how prevalent PTSD was among Vietnam veterans.
+The National Vietnam Veterans Readjustment Study revealed that at least 15% of vets reported symptoms of PTSD.

 State of the Veteran Suicide Crisis Today

-Since 1960, the U.S. has sent soldiers overseas to fight in four major conflicts: Vietnam (1965 -1975), Grenada (1983), Gulf War (1990-1991), and Afghanistan (2001-2021).
-Unverified claims of between 50,000 and 100,000 Vietnam vets taking their own lives between 1980 and 1990 did increase a growing recognition in society of the plight of mentally ill veterans.
-An older report published by the Veterans Administration stated that between 2001 and 2014, the number of veterans committing suicide rose above 20 per day.
+Since 1960, the United States has sent soldiers overseas to fight in four major conflicts: Vietnam (1965-1975), Grenada (1983), the Gulf War (1990-1991) and Afghanistan (2001-2021).
+Unverified claims of between 50,000 and 100,000 Vietnam veteran suicides occurring between 1980 and 1990 did increase a growing recognition in society of the plight of mentally ill veterans.

 The most recent veteran suicide statistics are found in the National Veteran Suicide Prevention Annual Report issued by the U.S. Department of Veterans Affairs (VA).
 The report includes the following statistics: